An analysis of the derivative-free loss method for solving PDEs: Introduction

 \section{Introduction}

-The neural network is well known for its flexibility to represent complicated functions in a high-dimensional space \cite{cybenko, hornik}.
-In recent years, this strong property of the neural network has naturally led to representing the solution of partial differential equations (PDEs).
-Physics-informed neural network \cite{PINN} and Deep Galerkin \cite{DGM} use the strong form of the PDE to define the training loss, while the Deep Ritz \cite{DRM} method uses a weak (or variational) formulation of PDEs to train the network.
-Also, a class of methods uses a stochastic representation of PDEs to train the neural network \cite{BSDE, DFLM}.
-All these methods have shown successful results in a wide range of problems in science and engineering, particularly for high-dimensional problems where the standard numerical PDE methods have limitations \cite{BSDE, DGM, PINNreview}.
+Neural networks are widely recognized for their flexibility in approximating complex functions in high-dimensional spaces \cite{cybenko, hornik}.
+This property has motivated their application to representing solutions of partial differential equations (PDEs).
+Several neural-network–based approaches have been developed in this context.
+Physics-Informed Neural Networks (PINNs) \cite{PINN} and the Deep Galerkin Method (DGM) \cite{DGM} employ the strong form of PDEs to define training losses, whereas the Deep Ritz Method (DRM) \cite{DRM} leverages a weak (variational) formulation.
+Another class of methods is based on stochastic representations of PDEs, including backward stochastic differential equations (BSDEs) and the derivative-free loss method (DFLM) \cite{BSDE, DFLM}.
+These approaches have demonstrated promising results across a wide range of scientific and engineering applications, particularly in high-dimensional problems where conventional numerical solvers encounter severe limitations \cite{BSDE, DGM, PINNreview}.

-The goal of the current study is an analysis of the derivative-free loss method (DFLM; \cite{DFLM}).
-DFLM employs a stochastic representation of the solution for a certain class of PDEs, averaging stochastic samples as a generalized Feynman-Kac formulation.
-The loss formulation of DFLM directly guides a neural network to learn the point-to-neighborhood relationships of the solution.
-DFLM adopts bootstrapping in the context of reinforcement learning, where the neural network's target function is computed based on its current state through the point-to-neighborhood relation.
-This iterative process incrementally refines the neural network toward solving the PDE.

-It is shown in \cite{DFLM} that the derivative-free formulation offers advantages in handling singularities that arise due to the geometric characteristics of the domain, particularly in cases involving sharp boundaries.
-Also, using the intrinsic averaging character in representing the solution, DFLM has been successfully applied to the homogenization problem \cite{DFLMHomo} and a nonlinear flow problem \cite{DFLMflow}.
+The present work focuses on the analysis of the Derivative-Free Loss Method (DFLM) \cite{DFLM}.
+DFLM exploits a stochastic representation of PDE solutions, averaging trajectories of stochastic walkers within a generalized Feynman–Kac framework.
+Its loss formulation guides a neural network to learn point-to-neighborhood relationships of the solution.
+Conceptually, DFLM adopts a bootstrapping strategy inspired by reinforcement learning: the target values for training are computed based on the network’s current state through the point-to-neighborhood relation.
+This iterative scheme incrementally refines the neural network toward solving the PDE.
+Prior work \cite{DFLM} has shown that this derivative-free formulation offers advantages for handling singularities that arise from geometric features of the domain, such as sharp boundaries.
+Moreover, the intrinsic averaging mechanism in DFLM has enabled successful applications to homogenization problems \cite{DFLMHomo} and nonlinear flow problems \cite{DFLMflow}.